Paul A. Quaranto, JR., MBA, LLIF

 Director and Chairman of the Risk Committee

-Henry Goldman was elected to Boston Mutual Life Insurance Company’s Board of Directors in January 1995 and is current Chair of the Risk Committee.
+Henry Goldman was elected to Boston Mutual Life Insurance Company’s Board of Directors in January 1995 and to Life Insurance Company of Boston & New York’s Board of Directors in April 2018.
 Mr. Goldman practices law at the Law Office of Henry T. Goldman in Newton, Massachusetts, which he founded in 2010.
-Prior to opening his own firm, he was the administrative partner of Warner and Stackpole LLP of Boston, specializing in labor and employment law, and was with K&L Gates in its Boston office.
-He was in the United States Public Health Service, worked for the Office of Economic Opportunity, and was in private practice in Washington, D.C. before joining Warner and Stackpole in 1977.
+Prior to opening his own firm, he was with K&L Gates LLP and Warner and Stackpole LLP of Boston, specializing in labor and employment law.
+He worked in a private practice and was employed by the Office of Economic Opportunity in Washington, D.C. before joining Warner and Stackpole in 1977.

 Mr. Goldman received his Bachelor of Science degree in economics from the Massachusetts Institute of Technology (MIT) and his master’s degree in management from MIT’s Sloan School of Management.
-He earned his law degree from Georgetown University Law Center in 1973.
+He earned his juris doctor degree from Georgetown University Law Center in 1973.

 AURILEE A. HAWLEY